Tsarychanka: History

+In October of 1769, Tsarychanka joined the large-scale Lancers Uprising, in which participated lancers of the Donets regiment and the Dnieper regiments.
+The uprising was active throughout the area of the left-bank Ukraine as well as Sloboda Ukraine.
+In 1770, the Russian government dispatched a regular Russian army to suppress the mutiny.

+In 1780, following one of the sieges of Ochakov, in Tsarychanka was treated Russian general Alexander Suvorov from wounds that he received during the latest siege.

+In 1816, Tsarychanka became a military settlement (voyenoye poseleniye), an official class of populated places in the Russian Empire.

 In the 19th century Tsarychanka was the administrative center of Tsarychanka volost, Kobelyaksky Uyezd, Poltava Governorate.

+During the World War II, on 18 September 1941, units of the Red Army withdrew from the settlement.
+Tsarychanka was liberated from the Nazi German occupation on 24 September 1943.
+In the fight, units of the Red Army 48th Division participated, with a battalion of the 143 Rifle Regiment entering the place first.
+Supposedly, the withdrawing German forces burned down the village with only 62 buildings out of 1300 remaining.
+The local kolkhoz worker Loboda contributed his own saved-up 35,000 Soviet rubles to build an armored tank column "Vyzvolena Ukraina" (Liberated Ukraine).

 Until 18 July 2020, Tsarychanka was the administrative center of Tsarychanka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven.
 The area of Tsarychanka Raion was merged into Dnipro Raion.

+Until 26 January 2024, Tsarychanka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Tsarychanka became a rural settlement.

 Economy

 Transportation

 Tsarychanka is situated on a road connecting Dnipro and Kobeliaky, where it has access to another road connecting Poltava and Kremenchuk.
 In Tsarychanka, a road branches off east to Mahdalynivka and Hubynykha.